pawamoy/dependenpy/README.md

 # Print size of the square matrix
 print len(m_max)

-# Output matrix on stdout
+# Output matrix as JSON
-m_max.print_data()
+print m_max.to_json()
 ```

-A Bash script and Python script are provided to improve the display of the matrices.
-To use them, just update the module list in `depmat.py` and run `./pretty_matrix.sh [DEPTH]`.

 This module was originally design to work in a Django project.
-A Django package might be built using this tool to let admins
-see dependency matrices of the project and keep a history of them.
+The Django package django-dpdpy has been built with it to display the matrices with D3JS.